ngblaylock/ios-class/2018/notes.md

 ### Monday, App Store
 - Went really well.
 I talked only about what apps are, how to navigate through the app store, and how to rearange, delete, close, and exit apps.
 Did better at distinguishing between ipad and iphone.
 - Some people looked a little bored, but for the most part people were very interested and asked good questions.
+- I didn't start off with my website, which helped not confuse people.
+I did tell them about it, but just showed 'ios.nathanblaylock.com' on the page so they could write it down, then I showed them the page and what is on it.

 ### Tuesday, Communication
 - Show the Slack commercial